amarjeetkhera/Fake-News-Detector-and-Explainer/README.md

 ## 📄 Project Overview

 This project focuses on building a Fake News Detector model to classify fake and real news.
 In today's globally connected world, social media plays an important role in everyday life.
 It is no longer a luxury but rather a necessity without which it is hard to imagine the existence of the modern world.
 However, this interconnectedness also facilitates the rapid spread of misinformation, making it crucial to develop tools that can identify and mitigate the impact of fake news.
-This project aims to address this challenge by creating a robust fake news detection system that not only classifies news articles but also provides explanations for its predictions.
+This project aims to address this challenge by creating a robust fake news detection system that not only classifies news articles and headlines but also provides explanations for its predictions and fake-checks them.

 ## 📂 Description